2022-2023 Season Singers

 Jordan MacLean is a graduate of the UPEI Bachelor of Music Program where he was trained as a high baritone.
 Jordan was a Member of the UPEI concert choir and chamber singers as a tenor, also performing in the UPEI’s production of the magic flute as Monostatos and, FORTE - PEI Men’s choir as a baritone.
 Jordan also has a passion for composition, having focused on it in his later years at UPEI.

 Troy Martin, tenor

 Troy Martin is a Clarinetist and Tenor from Montague, Prince Edward Island.
-Troy has performed with various orchestras and choirs including the UPEI Wind Symphony, the PEI Symphony Orchestra, Strathgarney Chamber Orchestra, UPEI Concert Choir, and presently serves as Assistant Director with the UPEI Chamber Singers.
+Troy has performed with various orchestras and choirs including the UPEI Wind Symphony, the PEI Symphony Orchestra, Strathgarney Chamber Orchestra, UPEI Concert Choir, and, of course, Luminos.
 He has represented Prince Edward Island in the National Youth Band, National Youth Choir and National Music festivals and has received a number of awards such as UPEI Musical Excellence Award, the Suzanne Brenton Award and a number of awards from the Southern Kings Art Council for his music making.

 Daniel Aitken, bass

 John Mitchell, bass